B7M/Statistical-Inference/docs/week_02.md

 It's crucial to input the mean μ and the standard deviation σ (not the variance) into the function.
 By using `qnorm` with the specified parameters, we can directly obtain the desired value.
 Another approach to solving this is by leveraging our memorized standard normal quartiles.
 Since we know that 1.645 standard deviations from the mean corresponds to a quantile with 95% lying below it and 5% lying above it for the standard normal distribution (centered at 0 with standard deviation units from the mean), we can apply this concept to a non-standard normal distribution as well.
 To calculate the desired point, we can simply compute $μ + σ * 1.64$.

-Example: What is the probability that a non-standard normal distribution $N(\mu,\sigma^2)$ is larger than x?
-To answer this question in R, we can use the `pnorm` function with the specified values of $x$, $mean(\mu)$, and standard deviation ($\sigma$).
+Example: What is the probability that a non-standard normal distribution $N(\mu,\sigma^2)$ is larger than $x$?
+To answer this question in R, we can use the `pnorm` function with the specified values of $x$, $mean(\mu)$, and standard deviation $(\sigma)$.
 It's important to remember to input the sigma value rather than the $\sigma^2$ value to avoid incorrect results.
 Additionally, we set the argument `lower.tail = FALSE` to indicate that we are interested in the upper tail of the distribution.
 Alternatively, we can omit this argument and calculate $1 -pnorm(x,mean=\mu,sd=\sigma)$ to achieve the same result.

 A conceptually easy way to estimate this probability, which allows us to quickly assess probabilities mentally, is to convert the value x into the number of standard deviations it is from the mean.
 To achieve this, we compute $(μ -x)/ σ$.
 The resulting number represents x expressed in terms of how many standard deviations it is from the mean.
 For example, if the calculated value is approximately two standard deviations from the mean, we can estimate that the probability associated with it is around 2.5%.

 Example: The number of daily ad clicks for companies follows an approximately normal distribution with a mean of 1020 clicks per day and a standard deviation of 50 clicks per day.
 We want to determine the probability of getting more than 1160 clicks on a given day.

 Since $(1160-1020)/50=2.8$ which means 2.8 standard deviation away from the mean, we can infer that this probability will be relatively low.
 This is because it is nearly 3 standard deviations away from the mean, and we know that such values are located in the tail of the normal distribution.
 To calculate this probability, we can use the `pnorm` function with the input values of 1,160 for the clicks, a mean of 1,020, and a standard deviation of 50.

 ```r
 pnorm(1160, mean = 1020, sd = 50, lower.tail = FALSE)